mikbolshakov/Sneakers-beast/README.md

 # Sneakers-beast

 This is a website for a small sneaker store.
-Click --> [HERE](https://mikbolshakov.github.io/Sneakers-beast/)

 You can: add and remove items to favorites; add and remove items to the cart; view the shopping list; search by product name.
 The website uses MockApi.io for the database.
 All changes are saved there.